MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 <(Bool)/>
 ```

-If you don't set any of the following settings, then the default setting will move all the folders (Desktop and Documents) into OneDrive.
+If you don't set any of the following settings, then the default setting will move both folders into OneDrive.
 If you want to specify which folder to move, you should set any combination of the following settings:
 ```xml
 <key>KFMSilentOptInDesktop</key>
 <(Bool)/>